Charli3-Official/swap-demo-contract/README.md

 ## About The Project

+### Educational Resource Disclaimer
-This project serves as an educational resource designed to teach developers how to access and utilize Charli3's oracle information.
-All contract addresses, wallets, tokens, NFTs, and related components are intended exclusively for test environments and should not be deployed in production.
-However, the structure, logic, and methodologies demonstrated in this repository provide a solid foundation for developing contracts that interact with Charli3's production feeds.
+This project serves as an educational resource designed to teach developers how to access and utilize Charli3's oracle infrastructure.
+All contract addresses, wallets, tokens, NFTs, and related components included in this repository are intended exclusively for test environments and should not be deployed in production systems.

+### Important Notes:

+The payment token used in this demonstration (TestC3) is a simulated asset with no real-world value in relation to the official Charli3 token.
+All reward quantities, distribution mechanisms, and payment calculations presented here are for illustrative purposes only and do not reflect actual production values or economics.
+The examples provided are not subject to real-world pricing and are simplified for educational clarity.

+While this is a test environment implementation, the architecture, logic, and methodologies demonstrated in this repository provide a solid foundation for developing contracts that interact with Charli3's production oracle feeds.
+### Production Considerations:

+Blockchain fees will vary depending on the network environment (testnet, mainnet, etc.)
+Operational costs scale with the number of oracle nodes utilized Production implementations should include additional security measures beyond what is demonstrated here

+We encourage developers to thoroughly test their implementations in appropriate test environments before considering any production deployment.

 ## Swap Contract Overview